Roads

 Transportation Safety Plan

 SRPMIC is committed to reducing the number of deaths and serious injuries and improving the overall safety of the transportation system.
-As part of an ongoing effort to make transportation safety improvements, SRPMIC is developing a Transportation Safety Plan with input from several safety partners.
-The plan is intended to outline existing programs and policies, as well as identify issues and procedures or projects that can be implemented to further improve transportation safety for the Community, its people and visitors.
+The Transportation Safety Plan is a data driven resource to establish critical safety emphasis areas, develop strategies, and identify projects to improve transportation safety for the Community, its people and visitors.
 View Transportation Safety Plan

 Useful Links